QuantConnect/lean-cli/README.md

   --iqfeed-version TEXT           The product version of your IQFeed developer account --polygon-api-key TEXT          Your Polygon data feed API Key --quantconnect-organization TEXT
-  --release                       Compile C# projects in release configuration instead of debug --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                        Pull the LEAN engine image before starting live trading
+                                  The name or id of the organization with the QuantConnect datafeed module subscription --release                       Compile C# projects in release configuration instead of debug --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                        Pull the LEAN engine image before starting live trading